Marker & Monument Rules

 Ledgers: Full grave ledgers are allowed.
 The maximum length allowed is 7 foot with a maximum width of 3 foot 6 inches for all grave spaces.

 Sections and spaces designated for upright memorials: All upright memorials require a foundation for setting.
 Required Foundations will be either concrete (minimum 4” thick) or granite (minimum 3” thick).
 Foundations will be supplied by Garland Mills Cemetery Foundation or approved contractors.
-Maximum height for upright monuments will be 5 feet.
+Maximum height for upright monuments will be 4 feet including monument base.
+Die heights are limited to 42".
 Special exemptions will be considered for monuments or statues that enhance the beauty of the cemetery.
 These rules apply for upright dies, slants and bevel monuments.

 Single Grave Markers: Foundations are required for upright single grave markers.
 The maximum length allowed is 3 foot 6 inches on 4 foot grave spaces, with a minimum thickness of 4 inches.
 Bases for upright dies are required, slanted monuments may be stand alone.
 Five foot grave spaces may have to but not exceeding a 4’6 monument.